Kee-Wang/PES-Fitting-MSA/README.md

 # In order to use MSA:

-1. Download zip file.
+1. Download contents of the git repository.
-2. Unzip the file.
-(You can use command 'unzip MSA.zip' )
-3. Read the readme.txt inside zip file.
+2. Read readme.txt.

 # About MSA